dansoutner/LSTMLM/README.md

 FEATS:
 - runs on GPU, uses minibatches
-- 2 layer architecture
+- 1 to 3 layer architectures
-- allows use external word features (See: D Soutner, L Müller; On Continuous Space Word Representations as Input of LSTM Language Model
+- allows use of external word features (See: D Soutner, L Müller; On Continuous Space Word Representations as Input of LSTM Language Model
  Statistical Language and Speech Processing, 267-274)